jcwoods/DataRake/README.md

     docker run -v /local/volume:/scan datarake

 The given path(s) will be traversed recursively.
-Pipe-delimited output includes filename, line number, match type, and match value.
+CSV output includes filename, line number, match type, and match value.
 This data is easily imported into your favorite spreadsheet.

 # Design Notes